Loading...

 • Marketing

-Modules in entrepreneurship will vary between programs, but may include:
+Your mandatory or elective courses in the entrepreneurship specialization will vary between programs but typically will include:

 • Managing a growing business